 Ipe wood is native to Central and South America, primarily Brazil, and was originally used by the natives of the Amazon rainforest.
 The natives used it to construct boats because of its strong, durable properties.
 It was later discovered by colonial settlers and exported to Europe where it was used for high-end furniture and construction.
 Nowadays, it is one of the most sought out woods for outdoor decking and furniture due to its weather and insect resistance.

 Ipe wood is an incredibly dense and durable hardwood, making it resistant to rot, decay, insects, and weather.
 It also has a high fire rating, making it a great choice for outdoor construction.
+It’s high fire resistance leads to people commonly calling it “fireproof wood.”
 It is a very heavy wood, weighing up to 54 pounds per cubic foot, and can be difficult to work with due to its hardness.
-It is a very stable wood, which makes it great for outdoor decks and furniture that will not be prone to warping or splitting.
+It is a very stable wood, which makes it great for building outdoor decks and crafting durable furniture that will not be prone to warping or splitting.

 Ipe wood is also known by the following names: